ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 - Customer Success
 - Executive Sponsor (for major initiatives)

-Attendance should remain focused on decision-makers.
+Attendance should remain focused on people who can make decisions.

 ---